llevi95/Send_A_Tree/README.md

 ## Basic overview
-Hobby project to to practice managing logs, automation etc.
+Hobby project to practice managing logs, automation etc.

 ## Disclaimer
 The project, documentation and ReadMe is constantly under development.